AnndyyRobles/AnndyyRobles/README.md

 ## About Me

-I'm Andres, a backend developer with a passion for crafting robust backend systems and databases.
+Backend developer with a passion for crafting robust backend systems and databases.
 I thrive on using Django and JavaScript to build dynamic web applications.
 Currently, I'm diving deep into Angular to develop even more robust and scalable projects.

 - **Backend Development:** I specialize in creating and maintaining backend systems using a variety of technologies.
 - **Databases:** I enjoy working with databases to ensure data integrity and efficiency.